Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Bash

-Lets you glue a bunch of powerful shell tools together.
+Glues a bunch of shell tools together.
 Occasionally abused to create large-scale programs.

 ## PowerShell

-An object oriented shell language from Microsoft.
+An object oriented and API-focused shell language from Microsoft.
 Mainly praised/derided for not being Bash.

 ## TLA+